Developing an Exit Strategy and why it’s important

-Often when people start a business, they are immediately thinking about an exit strategy and what it will be like to sell.
+Often, when people start a business, they think about an exit strategy and what it will be like to sell.
 Why would you want to do that?
-You are doing something you love to do and it will be a lot of fun, right?
-True, but there are several reasons to think about an exit strategy when you start a business.
+You are doing something you love to do, and it will be a lot of fun, right?
+That is true, but there are several reasons to consider an exit strategy when starting a business.

-- Outside Investors and You Want a Return on Your Investment: You put money in your business to start with, and if you raised venture capital, those investors want their money back at some point.
-Their investment is not like a normal loan, as they don’t get paid until you sell.
-Waiting five years is a long time to wait for a payoff.
+- Outside Investors and You Want a Return on Your Investment: You put money in your business to start with, and if you raise venture capital, those investors want their money back at some point.
+Their investment is not like a normal loan; you both receive payment only after you sell.
+Waiting five years or more is a long time to wait for a payoff.

 So how do you plan for an exit strategy?
 What are the ways you can sell your business and get your money and that of your investors back out of it?
 Here are the five most common and profitable methods.

-A merger or acquisition happens when you are purchased by a similar company that has parallel functions in your industry.
-Sometimes they even have some overlap with your company but want your technology, customer base, unique services, a product you may have developed, or a combination of the above.
+A Merger or Acquisition happens when you are purchased by a similar company with parallel functions in your industry.
+Sometimes, they even have some overlap with your company but want your technology, customer base, unique services, a unique product for your industry you were able to invent, or a combination of the above.

-This is a win-win.
-You get a clean exit from your company, your investors get a return on their investment, and the purchasing entity gets to expand their operations or add new products or services.
-This is one of the most common types of exit and business purchase methods.
+This is a win-win situation.
+You get a clean exit from your company, your investors get a return on their investment, and the purchasing entity can expand its operations or add new products or services.
+It is one of the most common exit and business purchase methods.

 This happens rarely but is when you offer public stock in your company at its market valuation.
-This stock can be purchased by individuals, other companies, or by employees.
-You have a choice to stay on as a management member of the company and run things even though you no longer own the company, or exit and start something else.
+Individuals, other companies, or employees can purchase the stock; You have a choice to stay on as a management member of the company and run things even though you no longer own the company or exit and start something else.

-Often a founder does stay on during a portion of this transition process even if they are looking for an exit, as stock purchasers are often looking at people behind the business as well as the business itself.
-For a faster exit in this case, a CEO and other management should be appointed ahead of time, giving the founder freedom to leave sooner.
+Often a founder stays on during a portion of this transition process even if they are looking for an exit, as stock purchasers are often looking at people behind the business and the business itself.
+For a faster exit in this case, a CEO and other management should be appointed ahead of time, giving the founder the freedom to leave sooner.

 Sell to an Individual

 This is a simple one, and common.
 You simply sell your business to another individual who wants to run it.
-Most often, this person is more interested in day to day operations than the startup process.
+This person is often more interested in day-to-day operations than the startup process.

-There are several steps for preparing your business for sale and hiring a business broker and other professionals can ensure all the steps are completed correctly.
+There are several steps for preparing your business for sale and hiring a business broker and other professionals to ensure completing all the steps correctly for a successful sale.

 Stay a Minority Partner